raspberrypilearning/see-like-a-bat/worksheet.md

 		motor.value = vibration

 	```
 1. Run the code and move your hand closer and further away from the sensor.
-The motor should vibrate in accordance with the distance your hand is.
+The motor should vibrate in accordance with the distance your hand is away from it.

 ## Debugging your script